 It’s funny, I’m sure other people would read about Australia and dream about living there and seeing the foreign animals, but my travel dreams began by dreaming of England.
 These books, and other childhood favourites such as The Wind in the Willows by Kenneth Grahame and C. S Lewis’s Narnia chronicles, probably led in large part to my wanting to move to England, which of course I did!
 I satisfied my desire to see foxes and squirrels and other British animals while living in London, but I’m certainly not done yet.

 Here are my other top five picks for books that have definitely inspired my wanderlust, and maybe they will do so for you as well.

-The Mayfair Witches and Vampire series’ by Anne Rice
+The Live of the Mayfair Witches and The Vampire Chronicles by Anne Rice

-In India she tells of her time living in an Ashran, practicing challenging hours of meditation that were both physically and mentally grueling but eventually gave her so much inner peace that you will probably want to drop everything and go to India to do it as well!
+In India she tells of her time living in an Ashran, practising challenging hours of meditation that were both physically and mentally gruelling but eventually gave her so much inner peace that you will probably want to drop everything and go to India to do it as well!

 I hope you have enjoyed, and maybe been a little bit inspired, by my list of books that have inspired me to travel.
 Have you ever read an amazing book that made you long to visit a foreign land?
 Let me know what it was in the comments, and if you want to find out some more great travel books featuring animals, then check out this post on amazing animal travel stories!